 3) Dice the scallion whites and add to the cast iron skillet with the butter.
 Stick the skillet in the oven for 10 minutes to preheat.

 4) Meanwhile, add the milk, eggs, flour, sugar, salt, and a pinch of chili powder to a blender and blend on high for 30 seconds until the batter is very smooth.
 Pulse in the remaining 1 tablespoon of butter very last.

 5) Remove skillet from the oven and sprinkle half the grated cheese directly into the pan.
 Then quickly pour in the batter and sprinkle the last of the cheese on top of the batter.
 Return to the oven and bake for 25-30 minutes.
 If you're using a 12 inch skillet, 25 minutes should be perfect.
 With a smaller skillet, you might need to bake it longer as your pancake will be thicker.

 6) Remove pancake from oven and let cool briefly.
 Then cut into quarters and sprinkle with curly green scallions (dry them off first).
 Serve with hot sauce (or syrup actually).

 Cheddar cheese and scallions are such a fantastic flavor combo.
 I would venture to say that in almost any recipe that has cheddar, you could add scallions and vice-versa.
 I can’t think of a single exception at the moment.

-So we’ll be using them both and using the whites and greens a bit differently for the scallions.
+So we’ll be using them both in this savory Dutch Baby and using the whites and greens a bit differently for the scallions.